avantifellows/plio-analytics/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Schema file code updates are made for both BigQuery and Postgres
 - [ ] If adding any new environment variable:
     - [ ] update `docs/ENV.md`
-    - [ ] update the secrets for staging and production
+    - [ ] update the environment variables for staging and production
 - [ ] Tested locally
 - [ ] Tested on staging
 - [ ] Tested on production